xkeshav/blog/src/content/blog/all-about-regex.md

 ---
-title: "All About Regex"
+title: 'All About Regex'
-description: "Regular Expression in depth"
+description: 'Regular Expression in depth'
-pubDate: "Mar 15 2023"
+pubDate: 'Mar 15 2023'
-heroImage: "/placeholder-hero.jpg"
+heroImage: '/placeholder-hero.jpg'
 ---

 ## Regular Expression or Regex